Chapter 1 - An Eerie Similarity

 “I guess life can do that to you,” Mariam said quietly, taking a sip of her bitter coffee.

-“Have you heard anything about the Besson case?”
-Ana asked.
+They stood there for a moment before Ana turned toward her, “Have you heard anything about the Besson case?” she asked.

 “By the way, your mom called me.
-Can you just call her back?”
-Mariam pleaded restlessly.
+Are you avoiding her?”
+Mariam sighed.

-"I'll think about," Ana responded half-heartedly.
-She pulled open the side door and began taking out red medical waste bags, indicator bottles, a peroxide based cleaner, and a heavy duty sprayer.
+Ana slowly nodded.
+She pulled open the side door of the van and began taking out red medical waste bags, indicator bottles, a peroxide-based cleaner, and a heavy-duty sprayer.

-"Do more than think about it," Mariam warned as she started heading away from the crime scene, "I've got to keep this crime scene guest list up to date.
-Good luck with the mess," she said with a wave, heading back to stand guard.
+“I’ve got to keep this crime scene guest list up to date.
+Good luck with the mess,” Mariam said with a wave, heading back to stand guard.

 “Which one?”
 Ana asked sarcastically, but Mariam was already gone.

-"That's bad luck," Aeron reported to Ana halfway through their clean up.
+“That’s bad luck,” Aeron reported to Ana halfway through their clean-up.
 She stopped blasting the area with a foamy peroxide-based cleaner and looked up to the bridge where he was pointing.
-There was a pitch-black bird sitting at the railing of the bridge.
-It was peering straight down at them.
+A pitch-black bird was sitting at the railing of the bridge, and it was peering straight down at them.